Gaurav-Dev24/Pre-Placement-Training/Aptitude/Assignment 1/readme.md

 Difference = Odd - Even = 0
 ```

-Hence, 114345 is the number which satisfies both thye conditions of divisibility.
+Hence, 114345 is the number which satisfies both the conditions of divisibility.

 Therfore, 114345 is divisible by 99.